 Both Grenada and Antigua and Barbuda are fantastic Caribbean countries that have plenty to offer.
 The better country for you will depend on your individual needs and expectations.
 For example, Grenada is less prone to hurricanes than islands further north, meaning real estate investors do not have to worry as much about a high risk of property damage.
 Both countries offer a good standard of living, quality healthcare and education systems, and a lower cost of living compared to places like the UK and the US.

 The main differences between these Caribbean citizenship by investment programs to obtain lifetime citizenship are their investment routes and costs, their requirements, and their family eligibility criteria.
 Antigua and Barbuda offers four investment routes – two fund donations, real estate, and a business investment – while Grenada offers two options – a fund donation and real estate.
-Antigua’s minimum contribution starts at $100,000, while Grenada’s starts at $150,000.
+Antigua’s minimum contribution starts at $230,000, while Grenada’s starts at $235,000.

 Grenada has a mandatory interview requirement for applicants aged 17 and older, while Antigua requires successful applicants to spend five days in the country during the first five years of citizenship.
 Finally, Grenada requires included siblings to have no children, while Antigua requires included parents and grandparents to be 55 or older.
 Additionally, Antigua allows for the later inclusion of a spouse, while Grenada does not.

 Yes, both Antigua and Barbuda and Grenada recognize dual nationality.
+Investors and their family members can obtain Caribbean passports alongside their primary passports through both Caribbean CBI programs.

 The application process for both the Antigua and Grenada CBI programs can be completed remotely.
 Once you have been granted citizenship in Antigua and Barbuda, you must spend at least five days in the country during the first five years of citizenship.